andres4715-gif/Playwright_web_pom/Readme.md

 - [ ] Implement namespace
 - [ ] Make some .sh files to run manual jobs
 - [ ] Add in the readme file how run a manual execution
+- [ ] Improve this file: deployment.yaml in the report html section